 L&M’s Pain Management Mentoring helps individuals:

-Mentoring is completed face-to-face or on-line, and can co-ordinate with medical professionals as required.
+Mentoring is completed in person or on-line, and can co-ordinate with medical professionals as required.

 All of the following workshops can be delivered face-to-face or on-line, in one-hour sessions or in ½ day/1 day segments.